api3dao/vitepress-docs/docs/explore/dao-members/rewards.md

 Rewards withdrawals are baked into default withdrawals, except that rewards are locked for 1 year after minting.
-As a staker, your pool shares will always reflect a proportional right to the pool of staked tokens, including any rewards that have been minted.
+As a staker, your pool shares will always reflect a proportional claim on the pool of staked tokens, including any rewards that have been minted.
 When you unstake and withdraw your tokens, you will
 receive: